explosion/spaCy/CONTRIBUTING.md

 Extensive tests that take a long time should be marked with `@pytest.mark.slow`.
 Tests that require the model to be loaded should be marked with `@pytest.mark.models`.
 Loading the models is expensive and not necessary if you're not actually testing the model performance.
-If all you needs ia a `Doc` object with annotations like heads, POS tags or the dependency parse, you can use the `get_doc()` utility function to construct it manually.
+If all you need is a `Doc` object with annotations like heads, POS tags or the dependency parse, you can use the `get_doc()` utility function to construct it manually.